slerman12/Help-me/3-Disproof.md

 2. Find new source of funding
 3. Re-take a six-month review
 4. Do my thesis before the make-up review (since my advisor and PI both said I was ready, even though I said I wasn't), or:
 5. According to the six-month reviewers, effectively restart my entire thesis
-6. Develop a brand new research plan
+6. Send them my research plan
-   - Which I did, and when I sent it, the only reply I got was the formal notice of termination.
+   - Which I did, and when I sent it, the only reply I got was the formal notice of termination
+8. Develop a brand new research plan
-7. On behalf of a brand new committee
+9. On behalf of a brand new committee
-8. All of this amid induced health issues and in my sixth year
+10. All of this amid induced health issues and in my sixth year
-9. For less than New York State's legal living wage
+11. For less than New York State's legal living wage
-10. Within a one to few month timeframe
+12. Within a one to few month timeframe
-11. No extensions unless all of this first
+13. No extensions unless all of this first

 That's not even slavery, it's humanly impossible.